tysper/FreeCodeCamp-TributePage/README.md

 # FreeCodeCamp-TributePage
-I'm starting to learn the basics of HTML and CSS
+I'm starting my very first project with the knowledge that I have.